-The estimated value is then compared with the values of three other properties in the surrounding area, in order to help the lender establish whether your property has been overpriced.
+The estimated value is then compared with the values of three other properties in the surrounding area to help the lender establish whether your property has been overpriced.
 The valuation will only take about 20–30 minutes to carry out, depending on the size of the property.

 The important thing to remember about the mortgage valuation is that it is not a survey in the strictest sense, and the purpose of it is to protect the lender’s stake in your home, not to protect your interests.
 They only go into superficial depth, and they’re unlikely to flag any structural issues or faults that may need expensive repairs after you move in.
 So, for complete peace of mind, it’s still sensible to pay for a private survey before you commit.

-What can you do is the property is down valued?
+What can you do if the property is down valued?

-If the survey reveals that the sale price is higher than the property value, then the property is ‘down valued’.
-This can be especially common in areas where the property market is inflating fast, lenders will often analyse the value of properties in the area using data from previous sales.
-If this happens, then the mortgage provider may ask you to pay a bigger deposit, or you might need to go back to the seller and try to negotiate a lower asking price.
+If the survey reveals that the sale price is higher than the property value, the property will be ‘down valued’.
+This can be especially common in areas where the property market is inflating fast, as lenders will often analyse the value of properties in the area using data from previous sales.
+If this happens, the mortgage provider may ask you to pay a bigger deposit, or you might need to go back to the seller and try to negotiate a lower asking price.

 How long after the valuation will I get a mortgage offer?

 Exactly how long you’ll have to wait between the valuation and mortgage offer will depend on your lender but, in most cases, it will take around five days for your bank or building society to receive and process the report.
 If the report confirms the value of the property, they will continue with your application and you should receive a formal mortgage offer within 48 hours.

 How much do I need to earn to get a mortgage?